The proven two-sided marketplace playbook, based on 10+ years of experience

 These platforms all have their unique focus, but their core model is the same.
 They facilitate transactions between their user groups and make money in the process.

-At Sharetribe, we're proud to power over 1,000 marketplaces, from small businesses to companies that have raised millions in funding.
-Here are three examples I wanted to highlight to showcase how solo founders and small teams can succeed with the two-sided marketplace model.
+At Sharetribe, we’re proud to power over 1,000 marketplaces, from small businesses to companies that have raised millions in funding.
+Here are three examples that showcase how solo founders and small teams can succeed with the two-sided marketplace model.

 Drive lah is a peer-to-peer marketplace for car-sharing.